 - Or, find out more about extra services here

 Get the best Sky Sports deal

-First off, here's a quick rundown of sports channels it's possible to get on Sky, who else offers them and what they show:
+First off, here's a quick rundown of the sports channels it's possible to get on Sky, who else offers them and what they show:

 |Channel(s)||What's on||Available with|

 |Sky Sports 1 & 2||Most Premier League games, the Ashes, the Rugby Super League and the Ryder Cup.||BT TV (Infinity only)